1997–98 NFL playoffs: AFC: Denver Broncos 24, Pittsburgh Steelers 21

 Both defenses controlled most of the second half.
 The Steelers took the opening drive of the second half and moved the ball methodically down the field and had a great scoring chance at the Broncos 5-yard line.
 But linebacker Allen Aldridge ended the possession with an interception in the end zone.
 The next time the Steelers got the ball, they moved it to the Broncos 32, only to lose it again when Neil Smith forced a fumble while sacking Stewart and Denver's Mike Lodish made the recovery.

-Late in the fourth quarter, Stewart completed seven of eight passes for 68 yards and rushed twice for 11 yards on a 79-yard drive that ended with his 14-yard touchdown pass to Charles Johnson, cutting the score to 24-21 with 2:46 left in regulation.
+Late in the fourth quarter, Stewart completed seven of eight passes for 68 yards and rushed twice for 11 yards on a 79-yard drive that ended with his 14-yard touchdown pass to Charles Johnson, cutting the score to 24–21 with 2:46 left in regulation.
 At the two-minute warning, facing third down and 5 on their own 15-yard line on their ensuing drive, Elway connected on an 18-yard completion to Shannon Sharpe for a first down.
 Then on the next play, he completed a 10-yard pass to McCaffrey for another first down, enabling his team to run out the rest of the clock.
 Sharpe later said that Elway made up the converting play in the huddle, seconds before the snap.

 Davis rushed for 139 yards and a touchdown.
 Bettis rushed for 105 yards and a touchdown.
 This would turn out to be the final playoff game at Three Rivers Stadium.
+The next time the Steelers advanced to the playoffs would be in 2001 in brand new Heinz Field (now Acrisure Stadium).
 This was the first time since playoff seeding was established in 1975 that the team who finished with a better regular season record had to play a Conference Championship Game on the road.

 This was the fifth postseason meeting between the Broncos and Steelers.
 Both teams previously split the four prior meetings.